Managing serious defaulters (MSD) for specific customer groups: LB (Large Business)

 Any person who makes a full, unprompted disclosure of a deliberate default to HMRC and receives a full reduction for the quality of their disclosure will not be included in the MSD process.

 Inclusion in the monitoring programme must not prejudice ongoing prosecution work.
-Any case with ongoing Criminal Investigation (CI) interest should not be taken into the MSD monitoring process.
+Any case with ongoing Fraud Investigation Service (FIS) interest should not be taken into the MSD monitoring process.